sumanthdasari97/RTL-TO-GDS-UART/README.md

-*Note: I have used a public GitHub repository for the RTL design and made modifications to it. *
+*Note: I have used a public GitHub(acoimbramendes) repository for the RTL design and made modifications to it. *